 For many small and mid-sized businesses who haven’t yet established their social media presence, setting up a LinkedIn company page and Showcase Pages are a great first step to dip your toes into the world of online networking.

-LinkedIn is quickly becoming the go to social media network for conducting business online.
+LinkedIn is quickly becoming the go-to social media network for conducting business online.
 With more than 3 million LinkedIn business pages, companies large and small have been flocking to establish an online beachhead on the giant business network and unleash its powerful messaging capabilities.

-To give you an edge on your competition, it is important that you understand the full capabilities and power of LinkedIn company and showcase pages.
+To give you an edge over your competition, it is important that you understand the full capabilities and power of LinkedIn company and showcase pages.
 You see, many companies stop at just setting up their basic company page and operate it as a static secondary web presence.

 For businesses with diverse product and service offerings, managing multiple product lines and services on one social media page can become a logistical nightmare.
 Many content marketing plans identify multiple “buyer personas” or ideal customers with distinctive needs and interests.
-By doing the minimum, you run the risk of bombarding your prospects with non targeted content or alternatively not paying enough attention to segments of your business leaving your messaging flat and incomplete.
+By doing the minimum, you run the risk of bombarding your prospects with non-targeted content or alternatively not paying enough attention to segments of your business leaving your messaging flat and incomplete.
 This can leave your prospects “dazed and confused” and ultimately cause them to ignore your company page and defeat your marketing efforts.

 What is a LinkedIn Showcase Page?

-Showcase Pages are “niche” pages that function as an extension of your main Company Page, spotlighting a brand, business unit or initiative.
+Showcase Pages are “niche” pages that function as an extension of your main Company Page, spotlighting a brand, business unit, or initiative.
 LinkedIn allows up to 10 free pages to showcase different elements of your company or business lines so you can post information specific to that product or service.
-By crafting specific content for each segment you can hit more targeted audiences, while allowing customers to see how your offerings roll up to the main company.
+By crafting specific content for each segment you can hit more targeted audiences while allowing customers to see how your offerings roll up to the main company.